MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/flw-scripted-deployment.md

 - Hospital
 - Grocery Store

 *Best Practice Discussion*: When designing your teams, it's important to keep in mind [Teams limits and specifications](limits-specifications-teams.md).
 For smaller organizations, an org-wide team can be used to streamline communication and complement a physical location structure.
 For others, a structured physical location Team naming convention helps assist Corporate Communications with Cross Posting to multiple teams simultaneously with ease.
-For example, you can Search and cross post to all Teams with US in the name to target all US locations.
-More information on Cross-Posting can be found [here](https://support.office.com/article/cross-post-a-channel-conversation-in-teams-9c1252a3-67ef-498e-a7c1-dd7147b3d295).
+For example, you can search and cross-post to all Teams with US in the name to target all US locations.
+More information on cross-posting can be found [here](https://support.office.com/article/cross-post-a-channel-conversation-in-teams-9c1252a3-67ef-498e-a7c1-dd7147b3d295).

 #### Steps to create teams